vaibhav070805/LLM-Usage-Analyzer/Readme.md

 # LLM Usage Analyzer

-## Note :-This the copy of the repositiory in order to hide API calls.
+## Note :-This the copy of the repositiory in order to hide API key privacy.

 ## Overview
 A Chrome extension that analyzes how users interact with LLMs and provides real-time usage feedback.